 At present, high school students must complete 22 credits to graduate.
 They also take tests in core subject areas with End of Course exams, part of the Tennessee Comprehensive Assessment Program, or TCAP, also referred to as TNReady.

-Tennessee’s TCAP (Tennessee Comprehensive Assessment Program) assessments in English Language Arts (ELA) and mathematics.
+Tennessee’s TCAP (Tennessee Comprehensive Assessment Program) requires assessments in English Language Arts (ELA) and mathematics.
 The current measurement of learning for ELA and mathematics is Tennessee Ready (TNReady).
-See more at: http://www.tennessee.gov/education/topic/tnready
+See more at: https://www.tn.gov/education/assessment/testing-overview.html

 Total Credits: 22